mike99mac/minimy-mike99mac/README.md

 and NLP.
 Unless you have a good reason, for now you should always select local mode (``remote=n``) for NLP.

 Remote TTS using polly requires an Amazon ID and key.
-If you prefer to not use polly for remote TTS you may choose mimic2 from Mycroft which is a free remote TTS alternative.
-You could also select local only TTS in which case mimic3 should work fine.
+If you prefer to not use polly for remote TTS you may choose whisper from openai which is a free local TTS.
+You could also select local only TTS in which case whisper should work fine.

-By deault the system will fallback to local mode if a remote service fails.
+By default the system will fallback to local mode if a remote service fails.
 This will happen automatically and result in a slower overall response.
 If the internet is going to be out often you should probably just select local mode.
 The differences are that remote STT is more accurate and remote TTS sounds better.
 Both are slower but only slightly when given a reasonable internet connection.
-Devices with decent connectivity should use remote for both.
+Unless you have a reason to use remote, you should use local.

 You will also be asked for operating environment.
 Currently the options are (p) for piOS, (l) for Ubuntu or (m) for the Mycroft MarkII.